Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Applications of Nonlocal Models in Life and Health Sciences

 \subsection{Physics, chemistry, and mechanics helping life science applications}

 The RD systems have also been applied to high energy physics (HEP) and statistical physics.
 RD models proposed by Balitsky and by Jalilian-Marian, Iancu, McLerran, Leonidov, Kovner, and Weigert (JIMLKW) have been used to understand the high energy hard scattering near or at the unitarity limit \cite{balitsky1996, fukushima2006}.
 Ikeda, Nagasawa, and Watanabe have introduced the branching Brownian motion in statistical physics \cite{ikeda1965, ikeda1968}, which can be associated with the classical Fisher-KPP equation, as shown by McKean in \cite{mckean1975}.
-Nonlocal interactions can occur as a result of long-range forces such as gravitational or electromagnetic interactions and can have a considerable impact on the behaviour and dynamics of multi-body systems.
+Nonlocal interactions can occur due to long-range forces such as gravitational or electromagnetic interactions and can considerably impact the behaviour and dynamics of multi-body systems.
 These interactions are critical in astrophysics for analyzing the dynamics of galaxies because gravitational forces between stars and other celestial entities reach over large distances \cite{binney1987}.
 In galaxies, nonlocal interactions between stars and dark matter particles regulate galactic systems' overall structure, rotation, and stability.
 Furthermore, the authors of \cite{spergel2000} examined the self-interacting dark matter in cosmology, emphasizing the importance of nonlocal interactions in the dynamics of multi-body systems on cosmological scales.

 Nonlocal variational formulations have been used to derive and study nonlocal PDEs, which appear in diverse physical and biological systems.
 For example, the nonlocal aggregation equation (\ref{SCE}) has been adapted to describe biological organisms \cite{bernoff2016, bertozzi2007, bertozzi2012}, and it minimizes energy